Tasks of the guardianship authority

 How do I apply for legal guardianship for myself or suggest it for a third party?

-The suggestion should ideally be made in writing.
-This can be done informally or using a form.
-You can find the forms and an easy-to-fill-out guide under "Further links/Forms".
+Ideally, the suggestion should be submitted in writing, either informally or using a form.
+You can find the forms and a guide to filling them out in plain language under “Related Links/Forms.”

-Forms are also available from the local court.
-However, the suggestion can also be made there verbally for the record.
+Forms are also available at the local court.
+However, you can also make the request verbally there, and it will be recorded in the minutes.
 No documents are required.

-Legal guardianship can be set up for individual or all matters (e.g. property care, health care, housing matters, etc.).
+Legal guardianship can be established for individual or all matters (e.g., financial affairs, health care, housing matters, etc.).

 Procedure for appointing a guardian